Excerpt from the government of Ontario’s ‘Newsroom’

 (b) a moving part of a machine.”

-U.S. Steel Canada Inc. was also found guilty of a violation of the Ontario Occupational Health and Safety Act (OHSA), section 25(1)(c) which states,
+U.S. Steel Canada Inc. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act (OHSA), section 25(1)(c) which states,

 “An employer shall ensure that,